tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 10 Seconds
     Max Execution Time(recent) : 00 Hours: 00 Minutes: 45 Seconds
 ### Report Long Description
-    \-The values shown in the report are derived from cumulative statistics since the replication context was created.
+    \- The values shown in the report are derived from cumulative statistics since the replication context was created.
     \- The remaining pre-compression (pre-comp) value, relevant for directory replication only, represents the sum of the sizes of the files yet to be replicated.
     \- Note that this value includes the entire logical size of the current file that is being replicated.
     \- For very large files, this may take some time and the remaining pre-comp value will only update once the current file replication completes.